Carbohydrates Types & Health Benefits

 10. Does cheese have carbs?

-Cheese does contain carbohydrates due to the presence of natural sugar called lactose.
-However, there is certain cheese like cheddar and provolone that contains zero carbs.
+Cheese contains carbohydrates due to the presence of natural Sugar called Lactose.
+However, there are certain cheeses, like cheddar and provolone, that contain zero carbs.

 DISCLAIMER: THIS BLOG/WEBSITE DOES NOT PROVIDE MEDICAL ADVICE